ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 -------------------------

 This function extracts a shape or a representative point for this shape from the data.
-The data outside the selected point(s) will be masked.
-The data can also be clipped to a rectangular region around the shape.
 This function takes the following arguments:

-* ``shapefile``: the shapefile containing the geometry of the region to be extracted
+* ``shapefile``: path to the shapefile containing the geometry of the region to be extracted.
+This path can be relative to ``auxiliary_data_dir`` defined in config-user.yml.
-* ``method``: the method to select the region, selecting either all points contained by the shape or one representative point
+* ``method``: the method to select the region, selecting either all points contained by the shape (``contains``) or one representative point (``representative``).
+If not a single grid point is contained in the shape, a representative point will be selected.
-* ``clip``: whether to mask the original data set or to clip to a minimal rectangular region containing the shape
+* ``clip``: by default the data will be clipped to a minimal rectangular region containing the shape.
+Set to ``false`` to only mask data outside the shape.

-Note: if the shape's geometry falls within a single grid cell, a representative point will be selected

 See also :func:`esmvalcore.preprocessor.extract_shape`.